jayrandez/JavaAliens/MethodLookup.md

 ## Lookup Rules:

 1. Method must be in map, regardless of loading approach used.

-2. Type checking is mandatory to prevent segfaults and undefined operation, so
+2. Type checking is mandatory to prevent segfaults and undefined operation

 	a.
 Exactly typed JavaAliens are needed if the class map is incomplete.

 	b.
 Type inference can be used if the class map is complete.

-** Exact Type Validation: **
+**Exact Type Validation:**

 Map is scanned for a method in which all JavaPrimitive arguments match the signature exactly (i.e. JavaInt for each int, JavaChar for each char), and where all of the JavaObject classes match the method signature exactly.
 JavaObjects can be cast beforehand.

-** Type Inference: **
+**Type Inference:**

 Type inference requires a fully loaded class map, because the most suitable method for a set of arguments might be unknown otherwise.

-E.x.
-The user sends: obj call: 'method' args: {1}.
+> The user does: obj call: 'method' args: {1}.
-And java provides: void method(int a), and void method(short a).
+> Java provides: void method(int a), and void method(short a).

 Here, the first option is the most correct, but if we weren't aware of it, the second option would be improperly chosen, causing undefined operation.

-E.x.
+> E.x.
 The user sends: obj call: 'method' args: {ArrayList new}
-And java provides: void method(Object a), and void method(ArrayList a).
+> And java provides: void method(Object a), and void method(ArrayList a).

 Here, the second option is the most correct, but if the second option weren't in the map, the first option would be improperly chosen.